rackerlabs/technical-blog/_posts/2019-12-6-using-social-studio-to-provide-exceptional-customer-service.md

 ### Using Social Studio to improve your customer service

 Social Studio makes it easy for your customer service team to stay on top of social listening.
 You can set up keywords and classifiers that help you flag your customer service team when an issue needs to be resolved.
-Keywords are used to frame the conversation you want to follow; they are used to establish context and need to be refreshed over time as the relevancy evolves.
-You can organize keywords into groups, which can be used to direct posts to different teams to spread the load and quickly get your customers the information they need.
+Keywords are used to frame the conversation you want to follow; they are used to establish context and need to be refreshed over time as their relevancy evolves.
+You can organize keywords into groups, which can be used to direct posts to different teams and quickly get your customers the information they need.
 For example, questions about a sale can be routed to your sales team, while your customer service team can be flagged when customers are having a problem with a product.

 Selecting the right keywords for effective complaint monitoring takes a lot of trial and error&mdash;it is not a set-it-and-forget-it feature.
 Try testing keyword groups and combinations.
 It is important to regularly monitor your social media accounts and adjust your keywords as needed.
 This will help your customer service team monitor complaints more effectively and deliver exceptional service on social media.